Skip to main content

 • 17% of teenage girls said Instagram worsens eating disorders.

-• 1 in 3 teenage girls have body image issues after using Instagram.
+• One in three teenage girls have body image issues after using Instagram.

-• 1 in 10 teenage boys feel worse about themselves after using Instagram.
+• One in 10 teenage boys feel worse about themselves after using Instagram.

 Instagram aims to keep users engaged.
 Former Facebook researchers reported the company designed its products to encourage engagement with and between kids.
 Instagram implemented the design despite knowing the platform’s negative impact on the mental health of teens.
 Instagram continues to target young people for their platform: